pingcap/blog/2017-07-24-tidbbestpractice.md

 ### <span id="write">Write</span>

 As mentioned before, TiDB limits the size of a single transaction in the Key-Value layer.
 As for the SQL layer, a row of data is mapped to a Key-Value entry.
 For each additional index, there will be one more Key-Value entries.
-So the limits mirrored in the SQL layer are:
+So the limits mirrored in the SQL layer for a single transaction are:

 + Each row of data is less than 6MB
 + The total number of rows * (1+ the number of indexes) is less than 200 rows